janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

     conversion="'MYECU: Special RPM'+B1"
     - result is value from 'MYECU: Special RPM' + value from second byte.

+    conversion="V>>6"
+    - result is value bitshifted 6 to the right.
+Bitshift to the left is also available.

+    conversion="V&15"
+    - result is value with bitwise AND with 15.
+In essence, this uses only 4 lowest bits of the value.

 &nbsp;
 ## **value 'units' parameter (optional)**
 Optional info to apply automatic unit conversions.
 Valid values are **units="C"**, **units="F"**, **units="km/h"**, **units="mph"**, **units="bar"**, **units="psi"**, **units="time"**, **units="bit"**.